 Cryptocurrency: What is bitcoin, how does it work, and is it safe?

-Cryptocurrency: What is bitcoin, how does it work, and is it safe?Bitcoin, the completely virtual “cryptocurrency”, has taken the world by storm in the last few years.
-It’s essentially a type of money which exists solely in digital form, and has grown in popularity as a modern, technology-focused alternative to centralised banking and traditional currency.
+Cryptocurrency: What is bitcoin, how does it work, and is it safe?Bitcoin is essentially an online version of cash.
+It is a form of entirely digital currency known as cryptocurrency, which has taken the world by storm in recent years.
+As a type of money that exists solely in digital form, it has grown in popularity as a modern, technology-focused alternative to centralised banking and traditional currency.
+Instead of a central bank to regulate bitcoin, maintenance of the transaction record and generation of new units is done through the computational solution of mathematical problems.
+In this article we will explain how this actually works, how safe bitcoin is and break down the jargon-heavy cryptocurrency sphere.

 What is bitcoin?

-Bitcoin is a type of cryptocurrency, which is essentially a digital token that you can use to buy, sell or trade goods and services on the internet.
-It does not have any physical form, so you cannot touch or hold bitcoin, as it exists only digitally.
-Not only is bitcoin used as a unit of virtual currency, but its own value - although infamously volatile - can make it a desirable option for those looking to make a profit by trading the coins themselves.
+Bitcoin is a type of cryptocurrency, essentially a digital token that you can use to buy, sell or trade goods and services.
+It does not have any physical form – so you cannot touch or hold bitcoin – as it exists only digitally.
+Not only is bitcoin used as a unit of virtual currency, but its own value can make it a desirable option for those looking to make a profit by trading the coins themselves, although it is infamously volatile.

 How does bitcoin work?

-Bitcoin can be used as a digital currency - which works similarly to traditional currency, such as pounds or dollars - except that it is solely virtual.
-This virtual home for bitcoins is known as the blockchain, which is run by a vast network of advanced computers around the world, creating and keeping track of all the bitcoins in existence.
-One of bitcoin’s key features is that it is decentralised, meaning that there is no overarching bank, institution or authority which can control it, unlike traditional currencies that we use in our day-to-day lives.
-Instead, it is managed using “peer-to-peer” technology across this huge number of computers.
+Bitcoin can be used as a digital currency – similarly to traditional currency, such as pounds or dollars – except that it is solely virtual.
+The virtual home for bitcoins is known as the blockchain, which is run by a vast network of advanced computers around the world, creating and keeping track of all the bitcoins in existence.
+One of bitcoin’s key features is that it is decentralised, meaning that there is no overarching bank, institution or authority which can control it, unlike traditional currencies.
+Instead, it is managed using 'peer-to-peer' technology across this huge number of computers.

 In addition, bitcoin ownership and trading is completely anonymous.
 Transactions are identified using only the enactors’ public and private keys.
-This has made bitcoin a popular avenue for criminals, who take advantage of its anonymity to carry out illegal activity which cannot be traced back to them.
+This has made bitcoin a popular avenue for criminals, who take advantage of its anonymity to carry out illegal activity that then cannot be traced back to them.

 Why is bitcoin so popular?

 As well as being used as a unit of currency, bitcoins themselves are often traded, as investors seek to take advantage of its rapid price movement to make a profit.
-In recent years, bitcoin has rocketed in value, from around $1,000 at the start of 2017 to over $50,000 during 2021.
+In recent years, bitcoin has rocketed in value, from around $1,000 at the start of 2017 to almost $100,000 in 2024.
 These figures can be misleading, however, as bitcoin prices are susceptible to extreme peaks and troughs.
-Though a single bitcoin’s value reached over $64,000 in May 2021, by July it had come crashing down to $31,006 - a decrease of over 51.5% in less than 8 weeks.
+Though a single bitcoin’s value reached over $64,000 in May 2021, by July it had come crashing down to $31,006 – a decrease of over 51.5% in less than 8 weeks.

 Some people have made vast amounts of money from buying bitcoin while its value was low, and then selling it off once its price had gone up.
 These individuals have had a great deal of exposure on social media, and some promote bitcoin investing as a get-rich-quick scheme.
 However, many more people have lost money from investing in bitcoin and selling it off at the wrong time.
 These are the stories that are less likely to reach the headlines, so it can seem as if bitcoin is a foolproof way of making money, but there have been plenty of real-life examples of investors losing tens and even thousands of dollars from trading bitcoin.